 We’ve taken this forward-thinking approach for many decades, for instance by becoming the first university college in Australia to admit women as non-resident students in 1883, and the first to provide a residential college facility for women from 1886 at the Trinity College Hostel (now Janet Clarke Hall).
 Trinity became fully co-residential in 1974.

 We then embraced international education in 1990 by establishing a Pathways School to make the University of Melbourne more accessible to overseas students.
 In 2001, we became one of the first colleges to provide scholarships to Indigenous students, and have actively led initiatives such as the Bachelor of Arts (Extended) program to support First Nations students in higher education ever since.

 At a high level, these might seem like buzz words; things that any respectable educational institution would strive for.
 But at Trinity College, we have a clear plan to ensure these values translate into action.
 This plan is driven by the following strategic priorities.

-We know that diversity creates a rich learning environment that allows students to learn from and collaborate with each other, so don’t want to preclude any student of exceptional promise from accessing Trinity College, regardless of their socioeconomic or cultural background.
+We know that diversity creates a rich learning environment that allows students to learn from and collaborate with each other, so we don’t want to preclude any student of exceptional promise from accessing Trinity College, regardless of their socioeconomic or cultural background.

 Every student who attends Trinity becomes a life-long member of the College family and we are proud to have not only a group of exceptional students, but also an engaged and inspiring network of alumni around the world.